10up/autoshare-for-twitter/README.md

 ## Overview

 **NOTE:** Posts and pages are supported by default.
-Developers can use the `tenup_autotweet_default_post_types` filter to change the default supported post types (for more, see #25).
+Developers can use the `autotweet_default_post_types` filter to change the default supported post types (for more, see #25).
 The plugin namespace changed to just 'autotweet' as of version 1.0.0.

 Custom post types can now be opted into autotweet features like so: